 Deep roast - a deep brown color in some kernels that detracts from the uniform appearance of kernels that are significantly lighter.

-Scrapes - superficial damage and knife scratches greater than 5mm in diameter that show up as light spots on the surface of the roasted kernel.
+Scrapes - knife scratches greater than 5mm in diameter that show up as light spots on the surface of the kernel.

 Uneven roast - a roast with more than 7% total of the following defects: spotted, scorched tips/color variations, deeply scorched tips, dark roast, and deep roast.
 A roast is also uneven if more than 10% of the kernels show scrapes after roasting or the combination of roast defects and scraped kernels is greater than 15%.
-A roast might also appear uneven due to mixed raw cashew nuts or processing, resulting in light and dark roasting kernels.